joshuaknipe/Blog/content/about.md

 ### Some of my other interests include:

 - **Web development**: I primarily use TailWind, React, and Next.js to build web apps.
 This blog is built with Hugo though - I wanted a fast framework that offered me flexibility in design and deployment.
+See [this post](/blog/building-this-website/) for more.
 - **Mobile app development**: React Native and Expo are my go-to tools for building mobile apps currently.
 - **Generative AI**: I’m especially interested in its applications to Retrieval Augmented Generation (RAG).
 Check out [Rag Demo](https://github.com/joshuaknipe/RAG-app) if you're curious.
 - **Personal knowledge management**: I'm a big fan of tools like Obsidian - see [this post](/blog/obsidian-as-a-second-brain/) for why.